-For other receivables measured at amortised cost, the Company applies a simplified approach in calculating ECL.
+For debt instruments, trade and other receivables measured at amortised cost, the Company applies a simplified approach in calculating ECL.
 Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECL at each reporting date.